NicolasImagawa/e-commerce-sales-pipeline/cloud/README.md

 - Extraction: Python to extract the data and transform into .csv file;
 - Cleaning: Pandas;
 - Loading:
-  - Python: when loading the files to AWS S3;
-  - dlt, pandas and Python: to load Shopee .csv data after ensuring data types and adding load timestamps;
+  - The loading phase is divided in two steps: First, the data is transformed and has its files converted to parquet to a staging bucket.
+Then, this bucket becomes the external table for the database to avoid duplicates.
 - Transformation: dbt inside Redshift;
 - Orchestration: Done with AWS Step Functions.